-We currently maintain letter agreements and offer letters with each of Dr. Brady, Mr. Reed, and Dr. Machatha.
-The letter agreements and offer letters provide for the initial base salary for our executive officers and eligibility to receive an annual cash target bonus as determined by our Board of Directors or compensation committee, subject to his attainment of one or more pre-established performance goals established by our Board of Directors or compensation committee.
+We currently maintain letter agreements and offer letters with each of Dr. Brady, Mr. Greenberg, and Dr. Machatha.
+The letter agreements and offer letters provide for the initial base salary for our executive officers and eligibility to receive an annual cash target bonus as determined by our Board of Directors or compensation committee, subject to the attainment of one or more pre-established performance goals established by our Board of Directors or compensation committee.

-The table below sets for the 2022 base salary and target bonus as a percentage of base salary for Dr. Brady, Mr. Reed and Dr. Machatha.
+The table below sets forth the 2024 base salary and target bonus as a percentage of base salary for Dr. Brady, Dr. Machatha, and Mr. Greenberg.